Monitoring IBM AIX Servers with Hardware Sentry

 /usr/sbin/machstat(on CHRP systems)

 Please note that the sudo utility must have been installed on the system and configured to allow the PATROL Agent’s default account to execute the selected commands as root.
-This can be done in the /etc/sudoers file.
+This can be done in the

-- Enter the root login and password.
+Enable SSH and provide the root login and password.

-To add a new AIX system in Truesight, specify the following In the infrastructure policy’s monitoring configuration.
+To add a new AIX system in Truesight, specify the following in the infrastructure policy’s monitoring configuration.